 Keep notes of what you decide at meetings.
-They don't need to record all of the conversation, just the decisions made.
+They don't need to record every word of the discussion, just the decisions made.
 Once you get a website up, publish your meeting minutes on the website.
-There's nothing like open and transparent management to inspire confidence.
+There's nothing like open and transparent management to inspire confidence, especially where finances are concerned.